-In this part, we are going to learn how to represent numbers using the Japanese abacus or soroban.
-The starting position of the Japanese abacus is shown above, where all 5-unit counters are aligned at the top, and all 1-unit counters are aligned at the bottom.
+In this section, we are going to learn how to represent numbers using the Japanese abacus or soroban.
+The starting position of the Japanese abacus is shown above, where all 5-unit counters are stacked at the top, and all 1-unit counters are stacked at the bottom.

 Example 1: The abacus represents 2 because two 1-unit counters were moved to the top of the bottom deck in the ones place.

 Example 2: The abacus represents 6 because one 1-unit counter was moved to the top and one 5-unit counter was moved down the top deck.

 Example 3: The abacus in this diagram represents 12.
 One 1-unit counter in the tens place was moved up, so its value is 10.
 Next, two 1-unit counters were moved up, so their value is 2.

 Example 4: The ones unit represents 6, the tens unit represent 70, and the hundreds unit represent 500, so the value represented by the abacus is 576.